CodeYourFuture/GitHomeworkFixErrors/homework.md

 What does it mean to "Commit your changes"?

-Send you're code to Github
+Sending you're changes to your code to your local repository before pushing it to Github

 ## Question 16